scionoftech/aws_comprehend_boto3/README.md

-# aws_comprehend_boto3
+# AWS Comprehend using boto3
-AWS Comprehend - Python Implementation using boto3
+Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
+No machine learning experience required.